 - Schedule an appointment with our office.
 We know that this condition is embarrassing, but Dr. Vargas can help you control the problem.
 Only about half the people who have excessively sweaty feet see a podiatrist, and that’s too bad.
 Come in and get the expert care and treatment you need instead of suffering embarrassment.

-When you need to be talked out of a move to Alaska, Foot & Ankle Associates is here for you.
+When you need to be talked out of a move to Alaska, Vargas Foot & Ankle Specialists is here for you.
 We will help you deal with offensive, sweaty feet, and you will have the confidence that you are receiving the medical attention you need.
 Call our Sugar Land, TX office at (888) 784-5335 or schedule an appointment online today.